-be described in the RPP in accordance with Articles 12 and 15 of the Regulation and point 3(2)(b) of the Annex thereto, as well as the national measures necessary to implement them pursuant Article 11(1)(j) of the Regulation.
+States have to offer each other assistance by means of regional measures (with Member States within their region) and bilateral measures (with Member States to which they are directly connected but do not belong to the same region).
+Such regional and bilateral measures must be described in the RPP in accordance with Articles 12 and 15 of the Regulation and point 3(2)(b) of the Annex thereto, as well as the national measures necessary to implement them pursuant Article 11(1)(j) of the Regulation.

-The RPP submitted by DGEG includes a list of actions to be taken by transmission system operators at regional level.
+The RPP submitted by MOI includes a comprehensive list of actions between transmission system operators at regional level.
 However, there is no reference to concrete regional and bilateral measures agreed with the Member States that have the technical ability to provide each other assistance in accordance with Article 15 of the Regulation.

-The Commission considers that the Portuguese RPP has to be amended to include the regional and bilateral measures required by the Regulation, including any necessary technical, legal and financial arrangements, as well as the national measures necessary to implement them.
+The Commission considers that the Slovenian RPP has to be amended to include the regional and bilateral measures required by the Regulation, including any necessary technical, legal and financial arrangements, as well as the national measures necessary to implement them.